joshbegley/nyt-latest/README.md

 `Gil appears to face an uphill battle.
 "When you look at it, like, is this sustainable?"
 Yankees pitching coach Matt Blake said. `\
 https://nytimes.com/athletic/6659603/2025/09/25/luis-gil-yankees-playoffs/

 **Tennis mailbag: Can Djokovic accept being third best?
-Is Jovic be the next teen phenom?**\
+Is Jovic the next teen phenom?**\
 `This week, The Athletic's tennis writers answered subscribers' mailbag questions on the season so far.
 Here are their responses`\
 https://nytimes.com/athletic/6646240/2025/09/25/tennis-mailbag-atp-wta-tour-predictions/